 Bachelor of Applied Arts and Sciences

-The Bachelor of Applied Arts and Sciences (BAAS) degree completion program is a bachelor’s degree that can be earned right here at UW-Baraboo/Sauk County in collaboration with UW-La Crosse.
+The Bachelor of Applied Arts and Sciences (BAAS) degree completion program is a bachelor’s degree that can be earned right here at UW-Baraboo/Sauk County in collaboration with UW-La Crosse, UW-Parkside, UW-Stevens Point, and UW-Stout.
 The degree is conferred by UW Colleges.
-Classes are taught by faculty from UW-BSC and UW-La Crosse.
+Classes are taught by faculty from UW-Colleges and the UW 4-year partner campuses.

 Collaborative Degree Programs